willzhang/dockerfiles/mc/README.md

-just for online, not for play
+just for online, not for play!

 ## usage
 ```